wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 weren't crowded the way they were in Rome.
 I can deal with crowdedness in streets -- I've been to China -- but if I'm at a place trying to enjoy the sights, people being in my space doesn't really work for me.
-Basically the fun I experience is inversely proportional to the amount of people there are, like so:
+Basically the fun I experience is inversely proportional to the amount of people there are, depicted here in a mathematically accurate graph:

-{% image /images/cph_graph.png "Graph made to be mathematically accurate" %}
+{% image /images/cph_graph.png "'dates' could also be on this graph as a sine curve" %}

 ## Verdict ##